tusharm/trailya-app/README.md

 ### Why is it needed?

 - State Health's COVID exposure site updates aren't easy to consume (eg. huge tables on webpages, multiple tweets, PDF files etc.)
-- How do I know with certainty if I was exposed?
+- How do I know if I was exposed (with reasonable confidence)?

 ### How does this help?